dwrobel/flatcam/README.md

 =================================================

+23.04.2019

+- Gerber Editor: added two new tools: Add Disc and Add SemiDisc (porting of Circle and Arc from Geometry Editor)

 22.04.2019

 - added PDF file as type in the Recent File list and capability to load it from there